NatLibFi/NDL-VuFind2-Vagrant/README.md

 * Clone the NDL-VuFind2-Vagrant files to the host computer, preferably (but this is not an absolute must) into a directory parallel to the NDL-VuFind2 working directory e.g. _path-to/NDL-VuFind2_ & _same-path-to/NDL-VuFind2-Vagrant_.
 The directory names can also be different than those presented here.

 * Copy the _VagrantConf.rb.sample_ to _VagrantConf.rb_.

-If the path to the NDL-VuFind2 working directory is other than _../NDL-VuFind2_:
-* Modify the _VagrantConf.rb_ **VufindPath** variable accordingly.
+  * If the path to the NDL-VuFind2 working directory is other than _../NDL-VuFind2_ modify the _VagrantConf.rb_ **VufindPath** variable accordingly.
 The path can either be an absolute or a relative path as long as the NDL-VuFind2 files can be found there.<br/>

+* Copy the _ubuntu.conf.sample_ to _ubuntu.conf_ and see the .conf file for possible install configuration changes (e.g. enabling Sizzy etc.) prior to running the VM.

 If using sqlplus from Oracle:
 * Put the _tnsnames.ora_ file in the _oracle/_ directory (or copy/create it into _/opt/oracle/instantclient_xx_x/_ in the guest afterwards).